-- Process isolation for Java applications by using of different TVM instance for each Java application. - Cooperation with the application management component to manage the life cycle of Java applications, including starting, pausing, resuming, and restarting Java applications. - Managing the access rights of Java application resources.
+- Loading and running of Java applications. - Process isolation for Java applications by using of different TVM instance for each Java application. - Cooperation with the application management component to manage the life cycle of Java applications, including starting, pausing, resuming, and restarting Java applications. - Managing the access rights of Java application resources.